8 Ways to Fight Depression

 Encourage Stories – Your person most likely has a wealth of stories that they’ve never told.
 Give them the opportunity to tell stories and feel alive once more by reliving the memories.

 Improve diet – Food plays a huge part in the levels of depression in older people.
 Bad diet can increase feelings of depression.
+You can even ask a senior to be in charge of something special and bring over a side dish for a family meal.

 Together, you can beat depression in its forms.
 If changing all of these doesn’t make the grade, then going to a doctor might be in order.